whitequark/rust-vnc/README.md

   * A fully functional VNC client based on SDL2, _vnc-client_;
   * A buffering VNC proxy, _vnc-proxy_.

-The VNC client has special hacks to work around the bugs in the VNC serevr used in QEMU (and Xen HVM).
+The VNC client has special hacks to work around the bugs in the VNC server used in QEMU (and Xen HVM).

 How?